FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 support rich text.
 The default value of attribute contentType is "text/plain".
 If a rich text encoding is embedded in the XML document, appropriate XML namespaces may be required.
-An Orchestra file may be rendered as polyglot markup, meaning that it is well-formed as both as XML and XHTML, a W3C recommendation.
+An Orchestra file may be rendered as polyglot markup, meaning that it is well-formed as both XML and XHTML, a W3C recommendation.

-Example of documentation as polyglot markup
+**Example:** Documentation as polyglot markup.

 ```xml
 xmlns:html="http://www.w3.org/1999/xhtml"